I Sangkammaren

 The Move to Mora from Paris

 The move to Mora from Paris also resulted in a change of motif for Zorn.
-He did many paintings illustrating Mora and its residents, such as his most famous work, Midsummer Dance (1896, Nationalmuseum) which was also the painting that Zorn himself valued most of all.
-His love for his native country is also depicted in paintings such as The Shepherdess (1908), The Horn Blower (1905) and Christmas Morning Service (1908, all in Zorn Collections).
+He did many paintings illustrating Mora and its residents, such as his most famous work, [painting:163259:title] (1896, Nationalmuseum) which was also the painting that Zorn himself valued most of all.
+His love for his native country is also depicted in paintings such as The Shepherdess (1908), The Horn Blower (1905) and [painting:163247:title] (1908, all in Zorn Collections).
 The portrait commissions took a lot of his artistic energy.
 He developed a concise treatment of detail and a more sweeping brushstroke than earlier.
 By now his reputation as a skilled portraitist had reached the upper classes.
 Various members of the Swedish royal family posed for Zorn and the most exquisite of these is Queen Sofia (1909, Waldemarsudde, Stockholm), with its wonderful use of white.
 The painting is an outstanding example of Zorn's mastery of technique.

 From 1910